WHAT IS HOUSING MITIGATION?

 OUR POSITION

 We have been working on this issue since 2018 when we penned our first comment letter to the Town and County.
-We still want to see significant increases in mitigation rates to address our deepening housing crisis.
-Kelsey Yarzab, ShelterJH Policy Chair, wrote a Guest Shot on housing mitigation published on 10/11/23 here.
+We want to see updates to our mitigation rates to address our deepening housing crisis while protecting the economy.
+We also understand that mounting fees stifle economic growth, so we support a balanced approach to levying fees.

 WHAT’S NEXT?